StrikingLoo/Kantankanban/README.md

 Will add soon:
 - `mv` command to transfer a card from one board to another
-- Anything else I can think of, or any user suggests
+- Anything else I can think of, or user requests

 ### Relevant commands